Regular vehicle maintenance is sound business practice that ensures vehicles use fuel efficiently and prevents avoidable and costly breakdowns.

 King pins and skid plates need appropriate inspection and maintenance.
-This is especially important where moisture and debris can accumulate above the upper surface of the skid plate and the design makes it difficult or even impossible for inspection to be carried out.
+This is especially important where the design of the skid plate makes it difficult or even impossible for inspection to be carried out.

 This form is used by a heavy vehicle operator to confirm a vehicle’s skid plate structural condition is within safe tolerances.